NIT and Turkey Studies Network offer a summer course on Istanbul between June 8 and June 23, 2023.

 Program and instruction

+Part 2 will take place in Istanbul (12-23 June), and is based around a series of seven walking days with on-site lectures and discussions, covering different parts of the metropolitan area.
+In addition, there are assignments, as well as literature study and the writing of an essay.
 A detailed program will be provided to accepted participants.
-The course is based around a series of seven walking days with on-site lectures and discussions, covering different parts of the metropolitan area.
-In addition, there are self-guided explorations and assignments, as well as literature study and the writing of an essay.

-The course is taught by academics with an in-depth knowledge of the city’s history and urban development: Assoc.
-Prof. Umut Azak (Modern History), Prof. Dr. Lerna Yanık (International Relations), Assoc.
-Prof. Eda Yücesoy (Urban Geography), by NIT staff and by guest lecturers.
+The course is taught by academics with an in-depth knowledge of Turkey and Istanbul.
 The language of instruction is English.

 Course load and credit

-The course load is 140 hours, equivalent to 5 EC at advanced BA level.
+The course load is 168 hours, equivalent to 6 EC at advanced BA level.
 Students who wish to obtain academic credit upon successful completion of the course have to make arrangements for this with their institution’s examination board.
-Students wishing to increase the course load to 6 EC (168 hours) or to take the course as an MA level course, should indicate this at the time of their application.
+Students wishing to take the course as an MA level course, should indicate this at the time of their application.
+Assessment will be based on active participation (50%) and a final essay (50%).

 There is a tuition fee of 200 euros.
 In addition, participants have to cover their own travel and accommodation costs, health and travel insurance, as well as living expenses during the course.
 Admission to the course is only final following the payment of the tuition fee.

-During the meeting on May 23, there will also be time to ask questions about finding accommodation and other practicalities.
+During the online meeting on May 15, there will also be time to ask questions about finding accommodation and other practicalities.

 An application to participate in the course consists of three documents: